ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 The Operations Manager service is enabled by default.
 From the VMware Cloud Director tenant portal, click **More > Operations Manager** to access the Operations Manager web UI.

-For more information about using Operations Manager, see [Using VMware Chargeback as a Tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.10/vmware-chargeback-for-vcd-for-a-tenant/GUID-4D7030B6-AF73-464B-8FE8-75B879EE76B8.html).{: external}
+For more information about using Operations Manager, see [Performing VMware Cloud Director (VCD) Based Multitenancy Operations in VMware Aria Operations](https://techdocs.broadcom.com/us/en/vmware-cis/aria/aria-operations/8-18/vmware-aria-operations-configuration-guide-8-18/performing-vcd-based-multitenancy-operations.html).{: external}

 ## Related links
 {: #vcd-ops-guide-related}